-This program will focus on the intersections of studio and community-based art making with a strong emphasis on collaborative authorship, social justice, and the role of place as a force in shaping art practices.
+This low-residency program will focus on the intersections of studio and community-based art making with a strong emphasis on collaborative authorship, social justice, and the role of place as a force in shaping art practices.

 In a shared “learning hub” environment that fosters experiential collaboration, candidates will examine and address the differences between solo practice and project-based community practice from the lens of social theory, practice and applied research.
 Under the advisement of faculty and mentorship of experts contributing to this discipline, candidates will be engaged in the field as working professionals throughout the duration of the program.
 Beginning in the first term, a six-week summer intensive through Moore’s partnership with the City of Philadelphia Mural Arts Program, candidates will critically examine three Mural Arts projects selected to represent different levels of success.
 In a course taught by Jane Golden, Mural Arts’ Executive Director, and members of her staff, candidates will explore issues of authorship, social responsibility, ethics, and participant dynamics and debate the legitimacy and effectiveness of community-based art.
 Fall and Spring terms will be based around online courses and advising where candidates will work independently conducting research and developing new artistic projects in their respective communities or a community of choice.

 During a second on-campus summer intensive and a required four-week immersive practicum entitled Philadelphia as a Laboratory under the guidance of Mural Arts, candidates will have access to project managers and gain invaluable insight by working alongside activists, community organizers and founders of nonprofit cultural organizations.
 Candidates will also work independently on research-based projects in self-selected communities.
-Throughout the program, candidates benefit from the exchange of ideas in shared courses with the MA in Art & Social Engagement and MFA in Studio Art as well as from the exchange of ideas of practitioners and thought leaders working in this emergent field.
+Throughout the program, candidates benefit from the exchange of ideas in shared courses with the MA in Social Engagement and MFA in Studio Art as well as from the exchange of ideas of practitioners and thought leaders working in this emergent field.

 “Collaborative art requires its own particular language and approach to critical reflection.
 Candidates in this program will find opportunities to learn from each other’s contexts as well as the insights from local and international visitors.
 Summer intensives will offer the chance for shared experiences and to examine works-in-progress that will keep our dialogue and community building continuing throughout the year.”
 Daniel Tucker, Graduate Program Manager in Social & Studio Practice